 A newly planted avenue led to Cyrus's tomb, a sarcophagus of white marble on a high, stepped plinth, standing by itself among the ploughed fields, It looks its age: every stone has been separately kissed and every joint stroked hollow, as though by the action of the sea.
 No ornament or cry for notice disturbs its lonely serenity.

 Robert Byron - The Road to Oxiana - 1937 - Macmillan & Co.

-The mausoleum was probably built by workmen from Lycia, a region in today's south-western Turkey, which was conquered by Cyrus and where similar tombs can be found, for example at Xanthos.
+The mausoleum was probably built by workmen from Lycia, a region in today's south-western Turkey, which was conquered by Cyrus and where similar tombs can be found, e.g. at Xanthos.

-(left) Tower/altar, similar to another one at Naqsh-e Rostam, near Persepolis, the site of four Achaemenid kings' tombs; (right) pillar bearing the inscription of Cyrus
+(left) Tower similar to another one at Naqsh-e Rostam, near Persepolis, the site of four Achaemenid kings' tombs; (right) pillar bearing the inscription of Cyrus

 Persepolis and Pasargadae were "ceremonial" capitals, as their purpose was to impress delegations coming from the provinces of the empire or from vassal states with their magnificence.
 Darius in particular felt he had two reasons to build a new capital.
 One related to his obscure accession to the throne, as he was not the legitimate heir to Cambyses II, son of Cyrus and conqueror of Egypt.
 The second one related to the fact that the Achaemenid Empire included countries of very ancient civilization; their inhabitants regarded their new rulers as parvenus or barbarians.

 By replacing Pasargadae with Persepolis Darius lessened the link with Cyrus; by giving Persepolis a gigantic aspect Pasargadae did not have, he provided his empire with a monument which could withstand comparison with the Hanging Gardens of Babylon or the Pyramids of Egypt.